Hialeah Hospital

 Hialeah Hospital is a 378-bed acute care hospital started by Seventh-day Adventist physicians based on the health and Christian principles advocated by the Seventh-day Adventist Church, with the motto: "Christian Care Through Modern Medical Science."
 It is located in Hialeah, Florida with a medical staff of over 900 employees.
 It has grown to be one of the largest private hospitals in Florida.
 Hospital services include a Senior ER and an Acute Care for the Elderly (ACE) unit.

+Hialeah Hospital is currently owned by Medical Properties Trust and operated by Healthcare Systems of America, which took control from Steward Health Care on an interim basis to keep the hospital open amid Steward's bankruptcy.